 Agricultural Law and Natural Resources

 The attorneys at Flora Pettit have a long tradition of representing agribusiness, their managers and owners; from traditional farming operations involved in dairy, poultry, beef, orchards and crops, to integrated producers.
-Recently we have helped develop agribusinesses producing organic meat, dairy products, wine, herbs and produce of all sorts.
+Recently we have helped develop agribusinesses producing organic meat, dairy products, wine, hemp, herbs and produce of all sorts.
 Related businesses like nurseries, water gardens, farmers’ markets, and ecotourism oriented farms have all expanded and strengthened our agricultural law practice.

 The remarkable success of the Virginia Poultry Growers Cooperative, which our attorneys helped establish and grow, coupled with the national farm to table, “local grown” food movement has reinvigorated the farm economy.
 We have created numerous agricultural cooperatives throughout Virginia in a wide variety of agricultural ventures.
 We value and care about the sustainability of Virginia’s largest business sector – Agriculture.
 Our lawyers assist clients with conservation easements, farm succession planning and protection and stewardship of natural resources such as timber, water, natural gas, minerals, wind and solar.